Olympiacos B.C.: 2022–23 season: EuroLeague runners-up, domestic treble

-2023–2024 season: Greek Cup winners, EuroLeague Final Four
+2023–24 season: EuroLeague Final Four

-In the 2023–24 season, two familiar faces from the past returned to the club: Nikola Milutinov from CSKA Moscow and Nigel Williams-Goss from Real Madrid.
-However, the highlights of the summer transfers were two departures: that of Sasha Vezenkov to the NBA's Sacramento Kings and that of Kostas Sloukas to archrivals Panathinaikos.
+During the 2023 off-season, two familiar faces from the past returned to the club: Nikola Milutinov from CSKA Moscow and Nigel Williams-Goss from Real Madrid.
+However, the highlights of the summer transfers were two departures: that of Sasha Vezenkov to the Sacramento Kings and that of Kostas Sloukas to archrivals Panathinaikos Athens, while Joel Bolomboy moved to Red Star Belgrade.
+In November, the Reds signed Filip Petrušev from the Sacramento Kings and, in January, Moses Wright from Merkezefendi Belediyesi Denizli.

 In the EuroLeague, Olympiacos finished fifth in the regular season, once again having the best defensive record.
-In the playoffs, they eliminated FC Barcelona with 3-2 wins in a dramatic best-of-five series, despite Barça's home-court advantage, and they qualified for their third consecutive Final Four.
-The Reds were defeated in the semifinal by defending champions Real Madrid 76–87 and eventually took third place, overcoming Fenerbahçe Istanbul 87–84.
+In the playoffs, they eliminated FC Barcelona with 3–2 wins in a dramatic best-of-five series, despite Barça's home-court advantage, and they qualified for their third consecutive Final Four, a feat they had never accomplished before, while Thomas Walkup was awarded the EuroLeague Best Defender Trophy. Ιn the 2024 Final Four held in Berlin, the Reds were easily defeated in the semifinal by reigning champions Real Madrid 76–87 and eventually took third place, overcoming Fenerbahçe Istanbul 87–84.

-In domestic competitions, Olympiacos won both the Greek Super Cup and the Greek Cup, defeating Panathinaikos in the respective finals with 75–51 and 69–58.
-However, in the GBL finals, they were ultimately edged out by their archrivals, who had just been crowned the new European champions, as the Greens overturned the Reds' initial 2-0 lead in wins and celebrated the championship.
+In domestic competitions, Olympiacos won both the Greek Super Cup and the Greek Cup, defeating Panathinaikos 75–51 and 69–58 in the respective finals.
+However, in the Basket League finals, they were ultimately edged out by their archrivals, who a month earlier had been crowned the new European champions, as the Greens overturned the Reds' initial 2–0 lead in wins and celebrated the championship.
 It was the first time since 2002 that the eventual champions came back after losing the first two games in the finals series.